-Collie BESS The size and location of the workplace Nearest hospital Collie Hospital approx. 15 min Nearest medical or occupational health service Collie Hospital approx. 15 min Maximum time to medical service 15 minutes The number and composition of the workers and other people at the workplace Number of workers 300 per shift at peak Number of other people 2 to 10 visitors per day max Shifts 10 days on, 4 days off & 5 days on 2 days off - two crews Overtime worked Yes-regularly Remote or isolated workers Yes Injuries, illnesses and incidents Last 12 months injury types (all of SCEE) Abrasions, laceration, crush, Other Potential for electric shock, fall from heights, heat illness, crush, vehicle incident, Pedestrian/mobile plant interaction
+Collie BESS The size and location of the workplace Nearest hospital Collie Hospital approx. 15 min Nearest medical or occupational health service Collie Hospital approx. 15 min Maximum time to medical service 15 minutes The number and composition of the workers and other people at the workplace Number of workers 300 per shift at peak Number of other people 2 to 10 visitors per day max Shifts 10 days on, 4 days off, 5 days on 2 days off, 14 days on 7 days off - three crews Overtime worked Yes-regularly Remote or isolated workers Yes Injuries, illnesses and incidents Last 12 months injury types (all SCEE) Abrasions, laceration, crush, cardiopulmonery Other Potential for electric shock, fall from heights, heat illness, crush, vehicle incident, Pedestrian/mobile plant interaction